Concurrent Enrollment Program

 If this is your first time registering for a course at the University of Rhode Island, welcome!

-There are five steps to register for URI credit from a concurrent high school class.
-Even if you have taken a course at URI before (or have previously applied to take one), please follow the instructions listed below to take a URI concurrent class this year as a non-matriculating student.
+There are three steps to register for URI credit through a concurrent high school class.
+Even if you have taken a URI course before, you must follow these steps each semester to enroll as a non-degree student.

 Complete the Non-Degree Application Form.
-Please note, even if you have already completed a URI non-degree application form for a previous academic term (fall, spring, summer, or J Term), your existing URI e-Campus account will not be activated for course registration for this new term until you have completed a new version of this application form specifically for the Spring 2026 term.
+Even if you completed a URI non-degree application for a previous term, your existing URI e-Campus account will not be activated for registration until you submit a new application each semester.

 Non-Degree Application